ctxzero/ctxzero/README.md

 Offensive security practitioner focused on **network**, **web application**, and **Active Directory** penetration testing.
 I build tools, document everything, and believe solid enumeration wins more boxes than any exploit ever will.

-Every engagement ends in a clear, reproducible report — the same way a real assessment is delivered.

 🌐 &nbsp;**[ctxzero.dev](https://www.ctxzero.dev)** &nbsp;·&nbsp; 📍 Europe &nbsp;·&nbsp; 🟢 Open to opportunities